andrewpayne68/Bitcoin-wallet-cracker/README.md

 python3 bc.py
 ```

-# Proof of Concept
+# Proof of Concept/How it works
 Although this project can be used maliciously, it is simply an
 exploration into the Bitcoin protocol and advanced encryption and
 hashing techniques using Python.
+It generates valid Bitcoin addresses/private keys derived from BIP39 Mnemonic Words and compares to a database text file containing Bitcoin Wallet Addresses with Balances (file: data-base)